 - If you don’t mind the extra dish to wash, shake rather than stir as the morning result tastes lighter.
 To do this, add the chia seeds and almond milk in a sealed container and shake them up before pouring them in a bowl and putting them in the fridge.

-- We have read and dismiss the suggestion on some recipes that one should stir the mixure about 30 minutes after the initial soaking begins to prevent clumping.
+- We have read and dismissed the suggestion on some recipes that one should stir the mixture about 30 minutes after the initial soaking begins to prevent clumping.
 We found the opposite to be true.
 Our mixture comes out smoother if we put it in the refrigerator and then leave it alone until ready to eat.

-- Chia seeds soaked in almond milk will keep in the fridge for about 3 days, so sometimes we double or tripple the recipe and then just portion it out each morning.
+- Chia seeds soaked in almond milk will keep in the fridge for about three days, so sometimes we double or triple the recipe and then just portion it out each morning.

 - Once additional ingredients are added (beyond chia seeds and almond milk), the mixture won’t keep as long.
-Therefore, adding fruit, nuts, etc is best done in the individually portioned bowls.
+Therefore, adding fruit, nuts, etc, is best done in individually portioned bowls.

 Our chia pudding breakfast bowl recipe